vmware-tanzu/cartographer/rfc/rfc-0000-generation-output-correlation.md

 [drawbacks]: #drawbacks

-- This would represent a third manner of determining the source of outputs.
+- This would represent an additional manner of determining the source of outputs.
 Documentation will be harder for that.
 - This hypothesizes how resource authors may choose to write their resources.
 If we are incorrect, that will be wasted effort on our part.